All-Purpose Seasoning blend is a homemade blend of spices and dried herbs that you can sprinkle on meat, vegetables, and so much more!

 How to make it

-- In a medium sized bowl combine all the spices together.
+- In a small bowl combine all the spices together.

 - Transfer and store in airtight container of your choice